tomerBARZ/the-universal-mission-for-dcs-world/README.md

 [![Screen shot of the target zone system](./docs/target-zones-tn.jpg)](./docs/target-zones.jpg) [![Screen shot of the career mode's medal case display](./docs/career-mode-tn.jpg)](./docs/career-mode.jpg)

-### Limitations of current beta version
+#### Limitations of current beta version

 **Please read the "planned development" section below for more information.**

 - The current version supports only modern (post-Cold War) units and Caucasus, Kola, Marianas, Persian Gulf and Syria theaters
-  - Germany support will come soon, others will follow later
 - Not all mission types are supported yet
 - Career progress may be lost because of future updates, don't get too attached to it

-### Known bugs
+#### Known bugs in latest release

 - AWACS datalink info is now displayed on SA pages
+- Some player callsigns may cause an error on mission start, stick to the "basic" callsigns (Enf) to avoir this problem

 ## How to use/play The Universal Mission?

+Please refer to the [User's manual](https://github.com/akaAgar/the-universal-mission-for-dcs-world/blob/main/docs/The%20Universal%20Mission%20-%20User's%20Manual.md) for additional information.

 ### First setup